 It does not seek validation.

-The feeling is deep-seated, one you cannot shake off easily even if everything around is conveying a different message to you.
+The feeling is deep-seated, one we cannot shake off easily even if everything around is conveying a different message to us.

-It is not dictated by your fears or insecurities.
+It is not dictated by our fears or insecurities.

-When you have an intuitive feeling, you are less likely to be anxious because it comes from a place of trust.
+When we have an intuitive feeling, we are less likely to be anxious because it comes from a place of trust.

 How can you avoid making assumptions?